Looking for some Silhouette and Cricut Halloween projects? We’ve got you covered.

 All you need for your own version of Polka Dot Chair’s project is a vinyl cutter and vinyl, some craft paint, sandpaper, distress wax and some chalk.
 See It Here

 A surefire way to spook-up your kitchenware if you’re hosting a Halloween party, is to follow this awesome tutorial from Handmade in the Heartland.

-Even better than the pitcher above are these awesomely witty DIY wine glasses — emblazoned with ‘Drink Up Witches’ or ‘I’m Just Here For The Boos’.
+Even better than the pitcher above are these awesomely witty DIY wine glasses from Miss Information — emblazoned with ‘Drink Up Witches’ or ‘I’m Just Here For The Boos’.